Invalid email address

 Social media is tricky — a person can buy fake followers to attract brand deals.
 Or they may artificially boost their engagement rate by participating in engagement pods.

 The best way to vet each micro-influencer for audience quality is to check their audience credibility score.
 The score is stated as a percentage of the audience which is likely credible.
 Keep in mind, most influencers – even those who have never purchased followers – will have some questionable followers.
 This is typically bot activities that they have no control over.
-So a score of 80% or more is not suspicious.
+So a score of 80% or more is generally not suspicious.

 micro-influencers-follower-growth-insights-example-ui